ntua-el21189/Advanced-Topics-in-Database-Systems-Project-Group-34/README.md

 1. Clone the repository
 2. Give the installer.sh file persmission to execute
 3. Run the install.sh
-4. Make sure you are on the created virtual env
+4. Make sure the created virtual env is the selected python interpreter
 5. After successfull installation of all the prerequisites run the code for each Query by using the command